Skip to content

 What are the benefits of creating user profiles?

-Thanks to user profiling, you can target your marketing efforts effectively.
-This reduces customer acquisition costs and increases their lifetime value (through upsells and cross-sells).
+• Targeted marketing: Thanks to user profiling, you can target your marketing efforts effectively.
+This reduces customer acquisition costs and increases lifetime value through upsells and cross-sells, including campaign data.
+This is especially useful when enabling users across many user segments, from social media platforms to enterprise SaaS tools.

 What customer data is included in user profiles?